saltyorg/docs/docs/community/apps/archivebox.md

 ## What is it?

-[ArchiveBox](https://github.com/ArchiveBox/ArchiveBox){: target=_blank rel="noopener noreferrer" } is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline..
+[ArchiveBox](https://github.com/ArchiveBox/ArchiveBox){: target=_blank rel="noopener noreferrer" } is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.

 ## Project Information